Skip to content

 • Fan-out: Step 7 substeps (cost estimate, runbook, etc.) can execute in parallel

-The Conductor resolves agent paths and models via .github/agent-registry.json.
+The Orchestrator resolves agent paths and models via tools/registry/agent-registry.json.

-For simple projects (≤3 resources, single environment, no custom policies), the 01-Conductor (Fast Path) combines Plan and Code into a single step with 1-pass review.
+For simple projects (≤3 resources, single environment, no custom policies), the 01-Orchestrator (Fast Path) combines Plan and Code into a single step with 1-pass review.
 Before skipping governance discovery, it validates the subscription has no Deny-effect policies via Azure CLI.
-If Deny policies are found, it falls back to the full Conductor automatically.
+If Deny policies are found, it falls back to the full Orchestrator automatically.

-The Conductor (also called Coordinator) orchestrates the entire workflow by delegating to specialised agents step by step, enforcing approval gates, and maintaining session state.
+The Orchestrator orchestrates the entire workflow by delegating to specialised agents step by step, enforcing approval gates, and maintaining session state.
 The following diagram shows the end-to-end flow:

 sequenceDiagram